Joshua-z-Luo/myCraft/README.md

 - Added a crosshair to represent the center of the screen and the player cursor.

 ## Breaking and Placing Blocks
-- Improved upon from the previous patch, player can now place and break blocks using mouse left click and right click.
+- Ray tracing was improved upon from the previous patch, player can now place and break blocks using mouse left click and right click.
 - Breaking a block adds it to your invetory.
 - To place a block, the player must select a block from their inventory by clicking on a non-empty slot in the inventory interface.
 - The selected block is displayed in the bottom right of the players HUD.

 https://github.com/Joshua-z-Luo/myCraft/assets/109507575/b6b0341c-bbb2-4d6f-a049-9ea0197b0022

 ## Inventory
 - Added an inventory that can be accessed when player hits TAB.
 Allows the player to store destroyed blocks.